mikimer/LoRa/README.md

  1. `Click` Count how many times users click a button.
  2. `Sound` Count how many times there's a loud noise.
  3. `Light` Meausre the average light level.

-A few high-level points about the Arduino sketch:

-* The Arduino sketch only tries to join the LoRa network in the beginning of the program, not continuously -- it issues the AT+JOIN command in setup(), not in loop().
-* If you change the code, there is a huge difference between the print() and println() commands.
-The Arduino issues a carriage return (`Enter`) after a println(), but not after a print().

 ## Assemble the hardware